 What do you think – why does Warren Buffet, one of the world’s most famous investors, play ukulele and, moreover, teach others how to do it?
 And what about Tony Tovar, the founder of Local Reach Pros, who rides a Harley Davidson at least 1 hour a week?
 They claim that those activities clear their heads and boost their productivity – but let’s find out how, exactly.

-If you work a lot, but still want to create some kind of work-life balance, you need to find a certain hobby or just an activity you enjoy doing.
+If you work a lot, but still want to improve your work-life balance, you need to find a certain hobby or just an activity you enjoy doing.
 It can be anything from cooking to kitesurfing – but the most crucial criterion for such an occupation is that it can fully immerse you and distract you from your work.
 This way you have an opportunity to reboot your mind and understand just where you stand.

 3 Activity Ideas for a Good Reboot